Project Director: Linda Charmaraman, Ph.D.

 Research in Action

-For the past two summers, Dr. Charmaraman has teamed up with Catherine Delcourt, Ph.D., an assistant professor in the Wellesley College Computer Science Department, to host a workshop that uses the findings from this project to teach middle school students about healthy social media use.
-In 2019, the workshop was held at a middle school in Norwood, MA, and in 2020, it was held virtually, allowing students from across the country to attend.
+For the past three summers, Dr. Charmaraman has teamed up with Catherine Delcourt, Ph.D., an assistant professor in the Wellesley College Computer Science Department, to host a workshop that uses the findings from this project to teach middle school students about healthy social media use.
+In 2019, the workshop was held at a middle school in Norwood, MA, and in 2020 and 2021, it was held virtually, allowing students from across the country to attend.
 The workshops have been partially funded by the I Am Strong Foundation in Westwood, MA, which is dedicated to shattering the stigma of teen mental health struggles.

 This research project is supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development of the National Institutes of Health under award number R15HD094281.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.